gatsbyjs/gatsby/docs/docs/css-in-js.md

 _Note that this functionality is not a part of React or Gatsby, and requires using any of the many [third-party CSS-in-JS libraries](https://github.com/MicheleBertoli/css-in-js#css-in-js)._

-This section contains guides for styling your site with some of the most popular CSS-in-JS libraries.
+This section contains guides for styling your site with some of the most popular CSS-in-JS libraries, including how to set up global styles using each library.

 [[guidelist]]